How to survive FOSDEM

 FOSDEM map

-Sometimes it is worth to be in some room session before just to have a seat.
-Limits are taken seriously and when info on door says “room full” then do not even try to sneak in.
-You may find some spot and watch live streaming — just remember about good headphones to not interrupt people around you.
+Sometimes it is worth being in the same room for a session beforehand just to get a seat.
+Limits are taken seriously and when the info on door says “room full” then do not even try to sneak in.
+You may find a spot and watch live streaming — just remember to have good headphones to not interrupt people around you.

-If you need a quiet place to sit for a bit with your laptop then you can go to cafeteria in F building (crowded, noisy) or sit in hacking room (quiet) in the middle of H building.
+If you need a place to sit for a bit with your laptop, you can go to the cafeteria in the F building (crowded, noisy).

 Hotel

-Get place to sleep in city centre.
-“Crawling distance from Delirium Café” is perfect as this is where lot of people spend Friday’s and Saturday’s evening/night.
-Also several places to get various food, some grocery stores (just check opening times), pharmacies, GSM shops etc.
+Get a place to sleep in the city centre.
+“Crawling distance from Delirium Café” is perfect as this is where a lot of people spend Friday and Saturday evenings/nights.
+Also there are several places to get various food, some grocery stores (just check opening hours), pharmacies, GSM shops etc.

 Public transport

-Use whatever you normally use (Google Maps or so) to check for it.
-If possible avoid bus 71 if you go on popular time and not from the first stop.
-It gets full right on start and keeps that way until FOSDEM stop.
+Use whatever you normally use (Google Maps or similar) to check for public transport.
+If possible, avoid bus 71 if you go at a popular time and not from the first stop.
+It gets full right from the start and stays that way until the FOSDEM stop.

 FOSDEM transportation page lists several options on how to get to/from ULB.

-One of options is getting to Etterbeek railway station (about 1.5 km walk) and then travelling wherever you need.
-This is my favourite way to go from FOSDEM to BRU airport on Sunday evening.
+One of the options is getting to Etterbeek railway station (about a 1.5 km walk) and then travelling wherever you need.
+This is my favourite way to go from FOSDEM to the BRU airport on Sunday evening.

 Tickets